kamlesh-aftership/sf_movies/README.md

 # SF Movies

-Listing of filming locations of movies shot in San Francisco starting from 1924 using Full-stack.
-You'll find the titles, locations, fun facts, names of the director, writer, actors, and studio for most of these films.
+Map that shows filming locations of movies shot in San Francisco starting from 1924.

 # Getting Started